-Theoretical approaches which inform and guide my counselling practice include (but are not limited to):
+Evidence-based, theoretical approaches which inform and guide my counselling/psychotherapy practice include, but are not limited to:

 Cognitive Behavior Therapy (CBT)

 CBT is a common type of talk therapy (psychotherapy).
 It is used to treat a wide range of mental health disorders (eg. depression, anxiety), physical symptoms, emotional and relationship challenges.
 It helps you become aware of inaccurate or negative thinking patterns/beliefs so you can view challenging situations more clearly and respond to them in more effective ways.
 The basic concept of CBT is that focusing on changing the way you think (cognition) will change the way you act (behavior) and, ultimately, how you feel.

 Emotion Focused Therapy (EFT)